SumitGorai01/TechieBlog/Readme.md

 Docker Setup✅

 Run the application in a containerized environment using Docker.
-Prerequisites Docker desktop installed
+Prerequisites: Docker desktop installed

-1 Build the Docker Image and run all this command in terminal:- docker build . -t techieblog
+1. Build the Docker Image and run all these commands in terminal :-

-2 Run the Container:-
+docker build . -t techieblog

-docker run -d -p 5173:5173 my-nodejs-app
+2. Run the Container :-

-Replace 5173:5173 with : as needed.
+docker run -d -p 5173:5173 techieblog

 ## ⚙ Usage
 Once the app is running, you can: